"All my life I did the best I knew...

 In the decades following Galloway’s death, the sculptures and buildings began to deteriorate from weather and neglect.
 In 1989 the property was acquired by the nonprofit Rogers County Historical Society who helped to facilitate an extensive conservation effort which was spearheaded by the Kansas Grassroots Art Association from 1988-1998.
 The outdoor sculptures were restored and repainted, the Fiddle House was repaired and renovated, as well as the Galloway house.
 In 1999 the Totem Pole Park was added to the National Register of Historic Places.

 Not many years later had the latex paint once again bleached from the sun and peeled and chipped form the surface of all of the structures.
-A new conservation effort, spearheaded by artists Erin Turner and Margo Hoover, and overseen by Park Director David Anderson and the Rogers County Historical Society, began during the summer of 2015.
-This effort uses new standards in preservation of concrete art environments by utilizing silicate based mineral paints which petrify into the concrete substrate through a natural chemical bond.
+A new conservation effort, spearheaded by Erin Turner, Margo Hoover, and Park Directors David and Patsy Anderson with the Rogers County Historical Society began during the summer of 2015.
+This effort uses new standards in preservation of concrete art environments by utilizing silicate-based mineral paints which petrify into the concrete substrate through a natural chemical bond.
 The paint is environmentally safe, anti-static (keeping the surface clean as dirt cannot cling), lightfast (color is unaffected by UV rays and will not fade), water vapor permeable (allowing the surface to breath), non-film-forming (surface will not peel), water repellent, does not contain solvents and plasticizers, and algae and fungi resistant.
 The local community is energized and engaged, and the project is on track for a successful completion.

-Two of the three phases of restoration have been made on the large totem pole.
-Currently, funding is being secured for the final phase on the large totem.
+Three phases of restoration have been made on the large totem pole.
+It is projected that the large totem will be completed Summer 2020.
 Summer 2017, David and Patsy Anderson, directors of the Ed Galloway Totem Pole Park, Erin Turner, and Margo Hoover received the Oklahoma State Historic Preservation Officer’s Citation of Merit for the Ed Galloway Totem Pole Park restoration project.

 Operations and maintenance of Ed Galloway’s Totem Pole Park are funded solely by visitor donations and gift shop sales.
 It is free to the public and open all daylight hours.
 The Fiddle House Museum and Gift Shop is open daily 12:00 – 5:00 pm.
 The park is located about 4 miles East of Foyil on Hwy 28A, approximately 3.5 miles from historic Route 66.